 IFRS 9, 'Financial instruments', (effective for financial periods beginning on or after 1 January 2018).
-This standard is still subject to EU endorsement.
+This standard was endorsed by the EU in November 2016.
 IFRS 9 is the first step in the process to replace IAS 39, 'financial instruments: recognition and measurement'.

-IFRS 9 introduces new requirements for classifying and measuring financial assets and is likely to affect the Bank's accounting for its financial assets.
-IFRS 9 replaces the multiple classification models in IAS 39 with a single model that has only three classification categories: amortised cost, fair value and fair value through OCI.
+IFRS 9 introduces new requirements for classifying and measuring financial assets and will not significantly affect the Bank's current classification of its financial assets.
+IFRS 9 replaces the four measurement categories in IAS 39 with a new model containing three measurement categories: amortised cost, fair value through profit or loss and fair value through OCI (Other Comprehensive Income).
 Classification under IFRS 9 is driven by the entity's business model for managing financial assets and the contractual characteristics of the financial assets.
+The majority of the bank's "Loans and Advances to Customers" are lease receivables which are outside the scope of the classification and measurement requirements of IFRS 9.
+IFRS 9 will introduce a substantially-reformed model for hedge accounting, with improved disclosures about risk management activity.
 IFRS 9 requires entities to estimate and account for expected credit losses for all relevant financial assets, starting from when they first acquire a financial instrument.
 When measuring expected credit losses, entities will be required to use all relevant information that is available to them (without undue cost or effort).
-IFRS 9 will introduce a substantially-reformed model for hedge accounting, with improved disclosures about risk management activity.
-Consequently, the objective of the hedge accounting requirements brought by IFRS 9 is to 'represent, in the financial statements, the effect of an entity's risk management activities.
-IFRS 9 removes the requirement to separate embedded derivatives from financial asset hosts.
-IFRS 9 removes the cost exemption for unquoted equities.
-The Bank will apply IFRS 9 once it is endorsed by the EU.
-Management are reviewing the potential impact of this standard.